-The Foundation has recorded an in-kind contribution and rent expense of \$320,681 and \$305,022 for the use of the facilities under the lease agreement for the years ended December 31, 2021 and 2020, respectively.
+The Foundation has recorded an in-kind contribution and rent expense of \$195,125 and \$320,681 for the use of the facilities under the lease agreement for the years ended December 31, 2022 and 2021, respectively.
 This amount approximates the fair market value of rent expense.

 In October 2021, Lotus Endowment Fund, Inc. amended its existing master lease with the Foundation, Inc. for a new parcel of vacant land located at 233-235 NW 14th Terrace, Miami, which was subsequently transferred in January 2022 by the endowment to its wholly owned subsidiary, Lotus Village II, LLC.
 Upon transfer it was released from the original master lease and Lotus Village II, LLC entered into a new master lease of the same parcel of land and additional parcels of land in January-April 2022, subject to a purchase money mortgage in favor of Lotus Endowment, for the prospective development of the Children's Village at Lotus Village, a planned children's resource center, located at 205, 211, 213, 219, 225, and 233-35 NW 14th Terrace and 1460 NW 2nd Avenue, Miami.
 The properties are used by the Foundation for various activities but remain vacant at this time, subject to additional pre-development activities by Lotus Village II, LLC.
 No rental value has been ascribed to the vacant land and properties at this time.
+In April 2023, the master lease from Lotus Village II, LLC to the Foundation was amended and restated to facilitate the development of the Children's Village as part of the new market tax credit financing for the development.